zedlopez/ifm/The Recipe Book.md

 There are many approaches, which differ on two main issues.

 First: do we spontaneously offer help to the player?
 The difficulty here is detecting the player's need: [Y ask Y?] tries to spot aimlessness, while [Solitude] has a novice mode where it is reasonable to assume that help is almost always needed.
 On the other hand, suppose we require that the initiative come from the player.
-Will a novice know to type ``help``?
-[Query] shows how to redirect any attempt to ask a direct question into a ``help`` request.
-At the other end of the scale, wearily experienced players may type ``help`` all the time, out of habit, cheating themselves of the fun of frustration: if so, [Real Adventurers Need No Help] provides the nicotine patch against this addiction.
+Will a novice know to type ``HELP``?
+[Query] shows how to redirect any attempt to ask a direct question into a ``HELP`` request.
+At the other end of the scale, wearily experienced players may type ``HELP`` all the time, out of habit, cheating themselves of the fun of frustration: if so, [Real Adventurers Need No Help] provides the nicotine patch against this addiction.

 Second: how do we decide what help is needed?
-Normally the player only types ``help``, which is unspecific.
+Normally the player only types ``HELP``, which is unspecific.
 The simplest approach offers a menu, diagnosing the player's problem by obliging them to make choices: see [Food Network Interactive].
 Listing all the possible problems in the story may give away too much, though, since players may not have reached the puzzles in question yet; so some authors prefer to create menus that adapt to the current state of the story (commonly called "adaptive hints").

-Failing this, we can also try to parse commands like ``help about microdot``, as in [Ish.]
-[Trieste] takes a similar tack, except that instead of offering hints about puzzles, it offers help on story features (such as how to save), and lists all the available topics if the player types simply ``help``.
+Failing this, we can also try to parse commands like ``HELP ABOUT MICRODOT``, as in [Ish.]
+[Trieste] takes a similar tack, except that instead of offering hints about puzzles, it offers help on story features (such as how to save), and lists all the available topics if the player types simply ``HELP``.

 Finally, and perhaps most stylishly, we can try to deduce what the player is stuck on from their immediate circumstances and from what is not yet solved: this needs a powerful adaptive hints system like the one in [The Unexamined Life].